-Cherian George is Professor of Media Studies at Hong Kong Baptist University, where he also serves as associate dean for research.
+Cherian George is Professor of Media Studies at Hong Kong Baptist University.
 His books include Hate Spin: The Manufacture of Religious Offense and its Threat to Democracy (MIT Press, 2016), which Publishers’ Weekly named one of the best 100 books of the year; and Red Lines: Political Cartoons and the Struggle against Censorship (MIT Press, 2021), honoured by the Association of American Publishers as one of the year’s three top scholarly books in both the Media & Cultural Studies and Graphic Nonfiction categories.
 His best-selling books of essays on Singapore include Air-Conditioned Nation Revisited (2020).
 He received his Ph.D. in Communication from Stanford University.
 (Full bio below.)

 Get in touch